View All Docs

 First, decide if your data needs a GET or POST operation, or the less common PUT or PATCH, and select it in the Type dropdown.
 A GET operation is the most common way to request data from an API.
 A POST is another way to request data, though it is more commonly used to make changes, like adding a new user to a table.
 PUT and PATCH make updates to data, and sometimes return a new value that can be useful.

-Insert your API Endpoint URL in the text field.
+Insert your API endpoint URL in the text field.

 Sending a body in your API request

-• A GET cannot send a Body in its request.
+• A GET cannot send a body in its request.
 A POST can send a Body in its request.
 In Parabola, the Body of the request will always be sent in JSON.

 • Simple JSON looks like this: